 WEM Procedure: Generator Performance Standards for Existing Transmission Connected Generating Systems – This WEM procedure applies to Existing Transmission Connected Generating Systems as at 1st February 2021 and describes the process to be followed by Market Participants and by Western Power when assessing Generator Performance Standards for Existing Transmission Connected Generating Systems.

 |Guidelines for acceptable use of ICT systems||The Guidelines for acceptable use of ICT systems seeks to ensure that ICT systems are used in a legal, ethical and responsible manner.
 The IT and Records Management policy sets out record-keeping obligations, and the ICT Cyber Security Standard sets out obligations to protect our systems.|

 |Material selection guidelines for bedding sand, backfill sand, general backfill around cables||The bedding sand and backfill sand around cables and general backfill for cable trenches - Material selection guidelines.|

 The Multiple disturbance ride through assessment guideline gives the generators an overall understanding of Western Power's assessment methodology for the multiple disturbance ride through technical requirement.

-New Wholesale Electricity Market (WEM) rules have been introduced and is in effect as of Monday, 1 February 2021.
+New Wholesale Electricity Market (WEM) rules has been introduced and came into effect as of 1 February 2021.
 Appendix 12 of the WEM rules stipulates new requirements (access standards) for all types of generation to ride through multiple disturbances (faults), as part of its proposed rule change on generator technical performance standards.

 |Network access billing||Information about customer care and access billing management system.|